bumi/mshauri/README.md

 Mshauri is the questionnaire application used for [tech-guide.rw](https://www.tech-guide.rw/)

+    tech-guide.rw is a software development questionnaire that provides individual recommendations and ideas about software engineering best practices to improve your development workflow.

 It's main features include: Collecting answers to certain questions and providing relevant answers/suggestions depending on the user's replies.

 Currently it is used for "software engineering best practices", but the application can be used with any questions/content.